 These aren’t generally deal breakers, but if you are struggling to decide between two similar products, features like this might be where your decision is made.

-When to Use Noise Reduction Software
+Where in Your Workflow to Use Noise Reduction Software

-You might be wondering which point in your workflow is best to apply noise reduction.
-In my opinion, you want to apply noise reduction as early as possible.
 This is because as you start to edit the photo, you apply changes to the image which are also applied to the noise.
 For the noise reduction software to be most effective, running it on an unedited RAW photo means it can get to work on the unadulterated version of the image.

-As previously mentioned, you can also usually run noise reduction tools on JPG files, however this will not yield the best results compared to using them on RAW files as JPG files are already processed.
+As previously mentioned, you can also sometimes run noise reduction tools on JPG files, however this will not yield the best results compared to using them on RAW files as JPG files are already processed.

 Each noise reduction tool will normally have a recommendation as to the best point in your workflow to run it for the best results.
 However, you might have a specific workflow that you prefer.
 For example, if you are planning to crop your images, you might prefer to crop first and then just apply noise reduction to the cropped area of the image.